State continuity of the Baltic states: Lithuania

 Lithuania adopted a Resolution on the Liquidation of the 1939 Germany–USSR Agreements and their Consequences on 7 February 1990.
-Unlike Estonia and Latvia, Lithuania proclaimed the Re-Establishment of the State of Lithuania on 11 March 1990 without a transitional period.
+Unlike Estonia and Latvia, Lithuania proclaimed the re-establishment of the State of Lithuania on 11 March 1990 without a transitional period.
 The act emphasised the 1918 act and the 1920 resolution for the purposes of constitutional continuity.
 Also, for a brief period during the voting, the Supreme Council temporarily restored the 1938 Constitution of Lithuania.
-The Congress of Soviets adopted a resolution on 15 March 1990 in which Lithuania's decision violated the Constitution of the Soviet Union.
+The Congress of People's Deputies adopted a resolution on 15 March 1990 in which Lithuania's decision violated the Constitution of the Soviet Union.
 At the same time, the Supreme Council recognised that it was impossible to reconstruct the system as it had existed in 1940.
 The new Constitution was adopted on 25 October 1992.

 Since then, Lithuania's official arguments against the validity of the annexation have focused on Smetona's actions after the occupation.
 Smetona left the country on 14 June, soon after the troops arrived, and transferred his powers on an interim basis to Prime Minister Antanas Merkys, who stood first in the line of succession to the presidency.
 On 15 June, Merkys announced he had deposed Smetona and was now president in his own right.
 On 17 June, the Soviets forced Merkys to appoint the more pliant Justas Paleckis as prime minister.
 Merkys himself resigned under Soviet pressure later that day, making Paleckis acting president.
 Lithuania now maintains that Smetona never resigned, rendering Merkys' takeover of the presidency illegal and unconstitutional.
 Therefore, Lithuania does not recognize Merkys or Paleckis as legitimate presidents, and claims that all actions leading to the Soviet annexation were ipso facto void.